Sir David Amess: Man arrested over MP Chris Bryant death threat

 Officers were called at about 16:30 BST on 16 October after reports of malicious communications being sent.

-Mr Bryant said he got the death threat after calling for people to be kinder following Sir David Amess' death.
+Mr Bryant said he got the death threat after calling for people to be kinder following Sir David Amess's death.

+He said he faced abuse every year has been an MP, adding: "The year before it was anti-vaxxers, the year before we had Brexit campaigners plastering the word 'traitor' all over my office."

+Speaking to Claire Summers on Radio Wales Breakfast, he said MPs were usually more reluctant to go to police about abuse as the they knew how busy officers were.

 The death of Conservative MP Sir David, who was stabbed at his constituency surgery in Essex, is being treated as a terrorist incident by the Metropolitan Police.